-Garmin epix (Gen 2) review TL;DR: Garmin took all the best features of the Fenix and Venu series and combined them to create a premium AMOLED smartwatch for people who can afford such luxuries.
+Garmin Epix Gen 2 review TL;DR: Garmin took all the best features of the Fenix and Venu series and combined them to create a premium AMOLED smartwatch for people who can afford such luxuries.

-Think of the current epix as a relaunch, an effort from Garmin to make things right and establish the epix as a bridge made of gold between fitness and outdoor watches.
+Although it's a new franchise, Garmin calls the Epix 'Gen 2'.
+This might be confusing as there hasn't been a Gen 1 epix before.
+Well, there is a Gen 1 Epix, but it's from seven years ago, and apart from the name, it couldn't be more different from the Epix Gen 2.
+Think of the current epix as a relaunch, an effort from Garmin to make things right and establish the Epix Gen 2 as a bridge made of gold between fitness and outdoor watches.

-From a size point of view, the Garmin epix (Gen 2) is almost a spitting image of the Fenix 6 Pro.
+From a size point of view, the Garmin Epix Gen 2 is almost a spitting image of the Fenix 6 Pro.
 The bezel is slimmer, and the screws are in different places, but the overall thickness and width of the watch case are the same.

-And as expected from a Garmin watch, the build quality of the epix (Gen 2) is nothing short of awe-inspiring.
+And as expected from a Garmin watch, the build quality of the Epix Gen 2 is nothing short of awe-inspiring.
 Even the base model features Corning Gorilla Glass DX lens, a stainless steel bezel, and a fibre-reinforced polymer case with a steel rear cover; the more expensive Sapphire Edition uses a Sapphire crystal lens and titanium bezel and fibre-reinforced polymer case with a titanium rear cover.